 TENNESSEE CONSOLIDATED RETIREMENT SYSTEM (TCRS)

-The City fully funds a defined benefit retirement plan for all regular full-time and all regular part-time employees based on a specified percentage of the employee’s salary.
-This percentage is subject to change.
-Regular full-time employees are 100% vested at the completion of five years of service.
-Regular part-time employees are vested after obtaining the equivalent of 60 months of full-time service.
+Regular full time employees are 100% vested at the completion of five years of service.
+Regular part-time employees are vested after obtaining the equivalent of 60 months of full time service.
 Multiple retirement options are available based upon age and years of service.

 Coverage: Bridge Program Tennessee Consolidated Retirement System (TCRS)